What are gum grafts?

 It is essential to have healthy gum around dental implants.

 The gingiva inserted around the dental implant is also essential to avoid inflammation and infection that can subsequently spread to the bone.
-In addition, a good volume of the gingiva around the dental implant is going to improve the final aesthetics results with the crown.
+In addition, a good volume of the gingiva around the dental implant is going to improve the final aesthetic results with the crown.
 This technique is especially recommended for implants in the front area.

 The best way to control our oral health is through regular dental and professional hygiene controls, thus preventing situations that require surgical procedures of gum grafts.